GiorgosZafeiratos/bachelor-thesis/README.md

 # Multimodal Biomedical Signal Classification using Hybrid CNN–LSTM with Adaptive Normalization, Attention, and Explainable AI (LRP)

 ## Abstract
 Biomedical signal analysis is crucial in healthcare for monitoring physiological states and diagnosing pathological conditions.
-This project focuses on multimodal biomedical signal classification leveraging electroencephalography (EEG), electrocardiography (ECG), and electromyography (EMG) data.
+This project focuses on multimodal biomedical signal classification leveraging electroencephalography (EEG), electrocardiography (ECG), and photoplethysmography (PPG) data.
 We propose a hybrid CNN–LSTM architecture enhanced with adaptive normalization, attention mechanisms, and explainable AI (XAI) using Layer-wise Relevance Propagation (LRP).

 ---